Lymphoedema treatment and management

-The focus of treatment is to improve the flow of lymph fluid through the affected area.
+The aim of treatment is to improve the flow of lymph fluid through the affected area.
 This will help reduce swelling and improve the health of the swollen tissue.
-Reducing the swelling will lower your risk of infection, improve your wellbeing and make movement easier.
+Reducing the swelling will lower your risk of infection, make movement easier and more comfortable, and improve your wellbeing.

-It is important that you consult a lymphoedema professional who can tailor a treatment plan for you based on the location and stage of the lymphoedema and any other health conditions you may have.
+A lymphoedema practitioner can develop a treatment plan for you based on the amount of swelling (the stage) and any other health conditions you may have.

 Learn more about:

 For most people, CLT helps control the symptoms of lymphoedema.
 It includes a treatment phase and a maintenance phase.